Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/dscg_controls.md

 ![SightMode](../../img/pilot_dscg_sight_mode_knob.jpg)

-Selects the mode of operation for the gun-sight.
+The rotary knob (12) selects the mode of operation for the gun-sight.

 | Name  | Description                                                                                                                                                                           |
 |-------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|